vkmi/livestreamergui/README.md

 ---
 Requires having Livestreamer already installed [Link](http://docs.livestreamer.io).
-Needs VisualStudio if you want to compile it yourself.
+Needs Visual Studio if you want to compile it yourself.
-Requires .Net4.0 framework, so I don't know how it works with Windows versions older than Windows 10, if there is request, I may work on it.
+Requires .Net 4.5.2 framework, so I don't know how it works with Windows versions older than Windows 8, if there is request, I may work on it.